View our brochure

 What are the dining options available?

 Nova Dining caters to all diets.
 The Chef's Table features a selection of home-style favorites.
-Campers will have access to New York style pizza from Pizza Loft, a customized salad bar at Wild Greens, or a bowl of soup by Au Bon Pain.
+Campers will have access to New York style pizza, a customized salad bar at Wild Greens, or a bowl of soup by Au Bon Pain.
 The Shark Grille features gourmet burgers and grill favorites.
 Participants can also eat fresh with Subway, or choose from a variety of items from the Outtakes grab-and-go selection.
 Kosher options are now available for grab-and-go sandwiches and salads.

 What does my camper need to bring?